themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 </blockquote>

-<a href="https://icer-review.org/wp-content/uploads/2018/08/ICER_Endometriosis_RAAG_080318.pdf" target="_blank" rel="noopener noreferrer">Known risks</a> include bone mineral density loss that is significantly greater than with no treatment, changes in blood lipid profiles that may put users at higher risk for cardiovascular events, suicidal ideation, and elevated liver function tests.
+<a href="https://icer-review.org/wp-content/uploads/2018/08/ICER_Endometriosis_RAAG_080318.pdf" target="_blank" rel="noopener noreferrer">Known risks</a> of Elagolix include bone mineral density loss that is significantly greater than with no treatment, changes in blood lipid profiles that may put users at higher risk for cardiovascular events, suicidal ideation, and elevated liver function tests.
 Here is a <a href="http://www.fdable.com/basic_query/aers/7fa29a3fe647402fb0fdd36d2f64c00d" target="_blank" rel="noopener noreferrer">searchable database</a> of FDA Adverse Event Cases for Elagolix.

-Another medical therapy commonly used in endometriosis care, is **Lupron**.
+Another medication commonly used in endometriosis care, is **Lupron**.
 Lupron is a GnRH antagonist that was originally approved for treatment of advanced male prostate cancer.
 It's creator, Takeda-Abbott Pharmaceuticals (now known as AbbVie), has been reprimanded for not investigating <a href="https://www.biospace.com/article/abbvie-responds-to-fda-criticism-over-manufacturing-complaints/" target="_blank" rel="noopener noreferrer">deaths</a> in association with several of its drugs, including Lupron.

 Lupron has a <a href="https://www.wsbtv.com/news/local/georgia-woman-says-drug-used-to-treat-endometriosis-led-to-series-of-health-problems/859263892" target="_blank" rel="noopener noreferrer">controversial history</a> of significant and long lasting <a href="https://www.rxlist.com/lupron-side-effects-drug-center.htm" target="_blank" rel="noopener noreferrer">side effects</a>.
 There have been <a href="https://www.lupronvictimshub.com/lawsuits.html" target="_blank" rel="noopener noreferrer">numerous lawsuits</a> launched by patients who claim the drug is responsible for a wide range of <a href="https://www.jpagonline.org/article/S1083-3188(18)30090-1/fulltext" target="_blank" rel="noopener noreferrer">chronic symptoms</a>, including bone loss, memory loss, vision loss, and chronic pain.
 Patients have filed <a href="http://www.fdable.com/basic_query/aers/81dd978d5a329b02fb95fcb4bafd485b" target="_blank" rel="noopener noreferrer">nearly 24,000 reports for adverse reactions</a> from Lupron to the FDA.
 The FDA deemed more than half of them serious cases and is <a href="https://www.fda.gov/drugs/questions-and-answers-fdas-adverse-event-reporting-system-faers/january-march-2017-potential-signals-serious-risksnew-safety-information-identified-fda-adverse" target="_blank" rel="noopener noreferrer">evaluating</a> it for regulatory actions.